 In this 30-minute video, Wolfgang Tremmel talks about Ethernet, its history, development over time, and how modern Ethernet functions.
 You can also download the presentation slides which include further reading material.

-In this video we talk about VLANs, why they are useful, how do they work, and show - in theory - how to set them up.
+In this video we talk more about Ethernet as well as VLANs – why they are useful, how they work, and show you how, in theory, to set them up.

 03 The Internet Protocol (IP)

 What is a protocol, a protocol stack, and how does IP fit in?
 Additionally, in this video you will learn about the IPv4 and IPv6 headers, IP addresses, and the history of IP.

 Deeper dive to IP addresses and end-to-end transport, covering routing and prefixes.